Zeusmallan/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 prinenv  script that lists environment variables. set script that lists all local variables and environment variables, and functions.
-BEST=School script that creates a new local variable.
-BEST="School" Script that creates a global variable
+BEST=School script that creates a new local variable. export BEST="School" Script that creates a global variable echo $((TRUEKNOWLEDGE+128)) script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.